BakedChicken77/DRSearch/drsearch_backend/README.md

 The FastAPI application is fully initialised by default.
 You can start it with:

+The API exposes two chat endpoints: `/chat` for standard RAG and `/agent-chat` for an agent-driven workflow.
 ```bash
 poetry run uvicorn app:app --host 0.0.0.0 --port 8011
 ```